 What help is available for Pure OCD?

-Suppose you now realise that the thoughts in your head are not saying something bad about you as a person but are a symptom of something happening to your emotional health.
+Suppose you now realise that the thoughts in your head are not saying something bad about you but are a symptom of something happening to your emotional health.
 In that case, there are things you can do to move past the thoughts.

 Do I need to see my doctor?

 Meeting with your doctor is an excellent place to start.
-They can make a referral to meet with someone like myself, a psychologist, to undertake an assessment.
+They can make a referral to meet with a psychologist, like me, to undertake an assessment.
 This is nothing to worry about.
-The evaluation is to assign the label and come up with a treatment plan.
+The evaluation is to assign the label and develop a treatment plan.

-You can read more about the different treatment available in the following articles.
+You can read more about the different treatments available in the following articles.